SixLabors/docs/articles/imagesharp/pixelbuffers.md

 }
 ```

-### That's all nice, but how do I get a single pointer or span to the underlying pixel buffer?
+### OK nice, but how do I get a single pointer or span to the underlying pixel buffer?

-That's the neat part, youd don't. 🙂
+That's the neat part, youd don't. 🙂 Well ... normally.

-We highly recommend to use the methods introduced above, since ImageSharp buffers are discontiguous by default.
-If you *really* need to overcome this limitation, please read the [Memory Management](memorymanagement.md) paragraph.
+For custom image processing code written in C#, we highly recommend to use the methods introduced above, since ImageSharp buffers are discontiguous by default.
+However, certain interop use-cases may require to overcome this limitation, and we support that.
+Please read the [Memory Management](memorymanagement.md) section for more information.